How to troubleshoot issues with credentials

 Use this procedure if:

-- the Azure subscription already uses Entra Application account credentials and needs to be refreshed or updated
+- the Azure subscription already uses Entra application credentials and needs to be refreshed (for example, when rotating the certificate);

 - Go to Forest Recovery > Cloud Services.

-- Sign in with an Azure account that can grant the required permissions.
+- Create a new application — Guardian creates the Entra application and certificate.
+Sign in with an Azure account that can grant the required permissions when prompted.

 When the wizard completes, Cayosoft Guardian handles the Azure subscription based on its current state:

-- If the subscription is new, Guardian adds it by using Entra application account credentials.
+- If the subscription is new, Guardian adds it.

-- If the subscription is already registered and still uses legacy user-account credentials, Cayosoft Guardian updates it to use Entra application account credentials.
+- If the subscription is already registered and still uses legacy user-account credentials Cayosoft Guardian updates it to use Entra application credentials.

-- If the subscription is already registered and already uses Entra application account credentials, Cayosoft Guardian updates the existing configuration in the same way as the Grant access action.
+- If the subscription is already registered and already uses Entra application credentials, Cayosoft Guardian updates the existing configuration the same way as the Grant access action and refreshes the certificate when applicable.

-When you run Add Azure subscription for an already registered Azure subscription, Cayosoft Guardian no longer displays the already exists error if the goal is to update the existing subscription credentials.
+NOTE: When you run Add Azure subscription for an already registered Azure subscription, Cayosoft Guardian no longer displays the "already exists" error if the goal is to update the existing credentials.

 Update credentials for an AWS Cloud Service